NicolasDenoyelle/Hierarchical-monitors/README.md

 The configuration of a monitor let you choose:
 * its depth location on topology,
-* its eventset ABI implementation,
+* its eventset ABI implementation (see performance plugins),
 * its eventset,
 * the length of its eventsets history,
-* an eventset derivation function (instruction, cycles -> instructions/cycles)
+* an eventset to sample reduction function (instruction, cycles -> instructions/cycles) (see stat plugins)
-* a function to compute the monitor value given the history of samples computed with derivation function.
+* a samples to value analysis function to compute the monitor value given the history of samples computed with derivation function. (see stat plugins)

 This information is necessary to caracterize applications with respect to the underlying hardware.

 ### Plugins description:

-The file `plugins/performance_utils.h` document the ABI to implement a library usable in a monitor.
+A plugin is a file with pattern name: <name>.monitor_plugin.so loadable with dlopen.
+There is two kind of plugins:

+* Performance plugins,
 Several implementations are already available:
   * papi: use papi hardware events in monitors.
 This implementation assumes that you define a monitor for a leaf of the topology, or for the root of the topology.
 Defining a monitor with this plugin on another location can be misleading if you are not aware that it will record events with default papi options.
   * maqao: use maqao hardware events in monitors.
 It also assumes that monitor will be located on a leaf or on the root of the topology, otherwise events are system wide events.
-* hierarchical: accumulates eventsets of closest children monitors.
+  * accumulate: accumulates eventsets of closest children monitors.
 Event names are defined as topology depths name.
+  * hierarchical: read closest children monitors values to fill eventset.
   * trace: read events from a monitor trace.
 Events are field index to read.
+`plugins/performance_plugin.h` document the ABI to implement a plugin usable in a monitor.

+* Statistic plugins,
+listed in environment: `export MONITOR_STAT_PLUGINS=<plugin1>,<plugin2>...` (stat_default is loaded by default)", containing functions with prototype: `double <name>(struct monitor *)`, loaded at library initialization, and which function <name> might be loaded to perform the task of reducing monitor's events to a sample or samples history to a synthetic value into.

 ## Requirements: